hchkaiban/CarRacingImitationLearning/README.md

 Global config

 - CarRacing_Play.py:
-Plays open AI gym CarRacing-v0 and stores observations, and actions
+Plays open AI gym CarRacing-v0 and stores observations and actions

 - CarRacing_Learn.py:
 Trains Convolutional Neural Network (see Keras model.png) on saved data

 - CarRacing_Imitate.py:
-Load tained model, wrangles observations, predict actions and simulate environment
+Load tained model, wrangles observations, predicts actions and simulate environment

 - Demo.mp4:
 One of the decent results.
 The algorithm revealed very sensitive to hyperprameters.
-The self-corrective steering action is interesting to watch.
+The learned self-corrective steering action is interesting to watch.